tezansahu/smart_ui_tf20/README.md

 ---

+## UI Component Detection & Classification

+Taking inspiration from the paper ["_Object Detection for Graphical User Interface: Old Fashioned or Deep Learning or a Combination?_"](https://arxiv.org/pdf/2008.05132.pdf), we apply a hybrid approach _(Traditional Image-Processing + Deep Learning)_ to identify the various UI Components from a Wireframe Image.
+The two stages of this process are described below.

+### Image-Processing Based UI Element Detection:

+Given a wireframe image as input, we first segment out the regions containing probable UI components using Image Processing techniques including contour detection, etc. Details about the implementation can be found [here](./app/uiComponentDetector/README.md).

+> _**Note:** This portion of the code is an adapted version of the code found in [UI Element Detection (UIED)](https://github.com/MulongXie/UIED)._

-## Deep Learning Models
+### Deep Learning Models (for Classification):

-The following DL Models (CNNs) have been developed as a part of this project for categorize detected UI components into specific classes:
+The following DL Models (CNNs) have been developed to categorize the detected UI elements into specific classes:

 1. __CNN Trained on RICO Dataset__ _(Pretrained & used in UIED)_
 2. __CNN Trained on Wireframes Dataset (provided by organizers)__ _(Transfer Learning using Model 1 as Base Model)_